zhenry9/mammoth-timers-guide/doc/source/race-day/other-race-day-officials.rst

 ----------
 *Relevant ICR sections:* :term:`611.2.2`, :term:`612.5`

 Handtimers operate the manual (System C) backup timing system.
 They are stationed at the start and the finish of the course and use a :ref:`Hand Watch` to take and record start and finish times of day.
-Hand times are used in the :doc:`TDTR` to verify electronic timing system accuracy, and in the event of a failure of both electronic timing systems hand times are used to calculate race times following the :ref:`EET` procedure.
+Hand times are used in the :doc:`TDTR` to verify electronic timing system accuracy.
+In the event of a failure of both electronic timing systems, hand times are used to calculate race times.
+The :ref:`EET` section explains how to do this.
 In an ideal world hand times are not used to calculate results, but it can and does happen.
-It is therefore an absolutely essential position and care should be taken that the hand watches are setup correctly and that the hand timing staff are properly trained.
+It is therefore an absolutely essential position.
+You should take care that the hand watches are setup correctly, and that the hand timing staff are properly trained.

-Hand watches should be synced and ready in time to go out with the volunteers.
+The volunteer coordinator or the head timer should have the hand watches synced and ready in time to go out with the volunteers.
 Ideally this is done to the same clock used to sync the electronic times.
 See :ref:`Syncing Hand Watches` for information on how to do this.

 Handtiming staff should be instruced to press only the black SPLIT/LAP button (top left).
 Pressing other buttons will usually not take the watches out of syncronization, but it can set the watch to a different mode that makes handtiming confusing or difficult.

-Handtimers at the start should press the black SPLIT/LAP button every time a racer starts, and record the bib number and the time of day shown on the bottom line of the watch.
+Handtimers at the start should press the black SPLIT/LAP button every time a racer starts.
 This should happen the moment the start wand starts to move.
+They should then record the racer's bib number and the time of day shown on the bottom line of the watch.
 Handtimers at the finish should record the time of day the moment any part of the racer's body or equipment crosses the finish line, as per rule :term:`611.3.1`.

 Handtimers' top priority should be absolute consistency racer to racer.
 It doesn't matter if they are slightly early or slightly late, as long as they are consistent.
-Human error can be caught and corrected, as long as it is consistent, using the procedure described in :ref:`EET`, and hand times are normally very accurate.
+Human error can be caught and corrected, as long as it is consistent, using the procedure described in :ref:`EET`.
+Hand times can be very accurate.